Although we all experience fear and worry from time to time, people living with an anxiety disorder know just how debilitating it can be.

 - they perform an action that appears to reduce that anxiety slightly;

 - they turn to this action to relieve their anxiety, until it becomes a ritual;

 - they then find that they absolutely have to perform this behaviour, or their anxiety becomes overwhelming;

 - so they repeat the action and reinforce the behaviour.

 Treatment for the 7 Types of Anxiety

-To make an appointment with mental health social worker and counselling professional, Liz Taylor, try Online Booking – Loganholme or call M1 Psychology (Loganholme) on (07) 3067 9129.
+To make an appointment try Online Booking.
+Alternatively, you can call M1 Psychology Loganholme on (07) 3067 9129.